Infrastructure and economic growth are inextricably intertwined

 The NGC gave us some very strict marching orders in terms of government policy.
 So our whole role remains guided by the National Development Plan 2030 Vision, our long-term blueprint for the development of our country.
 Our strategic focus remains that of rebuilding and developing our country for the benefit of all people, especially the poor and historically marginalised.

 KZN’s budget for the year 2014/15 financial year was R96,7-billion.
 Of this roughly 20% – R19,2-billion – related to goods and services.
-And about R8-billion directly to a capital infrastructure spending as well as various repairs and maintenance programmes.
-The total spend in procurement was R26,6-billion.
+And about R8-billion directly to capital infrastructure spending as well as various repairs and maintenance programmes.
+The total spends on procurement was R26,6-billion.
 That has been central to driving empowerment, job creation, empowerment, skills development and socio-economic programmes.

 Our challenge is to manage it.
 Be firm on principle but not forget the underlying issues that require a real response from us.
 And that’s why you find that we had a very strong Procurement Indaba about two months ago.
 At some point maybe you will need to have access to those resolutions because they talk directly to your agenda.